 How Long do Dentures Last?

-Here are tips for caring for your dentures:
+Here are some tips for a better care of your dentures:

-4. Brush your gums, tongue and palate every morning with a soft-bristled brush before you insert your dentures.
-This stimulates circulation in your tissues and helps remove plaque.
+- Make sure to brush your gums, tongue and palate area prior to inserting your dentures.
+This will stimulate blood circulation in your tissues and will help to remove the plaque.

 - Seek your dentist’s help in case your dentures break, crack or become loose.
 Do not, under any circumstances, try to repair or adjust them yourself – this will most likely lead to irrevocable damage.